CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/hoot-replay.rst

 .. important:: Hoot Replay requires the hoot log to have a Pro-licensed device.
 Currently, only one hoot log may be replayed at a time.

+Compared to other replay frameworks, Hoot Replay offers **automatic** status signal playback without any code changes.
+However, replaying custom logged signals still requires modifications to the robot's subsystems.

-Hoot Replay, controlled using the ``HootReplay`` class (`Java <https://api.ctr-electronics.com/phoenix6/release/java/com/ctre/phoenix6/HootReplay.html>`__, `C++ <https://api.ctr-electronics.com/phoenix6/release/cpp/classctre_1_1phoenix6_1_1_hoot_replay.html>`__, `Python <https://api.ctr-electronics.com/phoenix6/release/python/autoapi/phoenix6/hoot_replay/index.html>`__), supports playing back device status signals and custom user signals.
+Hoot Replay is controlled using the ``HootReplay`` class (`Java <https://api.ctr-electronics.com/phoenix6/release/java/com/ctre/phoenix6/HootReplay.html>`__, `C++ <https://api.ctr-electronics.com/phoenix6/release/cpp/classctre_1_1phoenix6_1_1_hoot_replay.html>`__, `Python <https://api.ctr-electronics.com/phoenix6/release/python/autoapi/phoenix6/hoot_replay/index.html>`__) and supports playing back device status signals and custom user signals.
 Configs and control requests are ignored during replay.

-During Hoot Replay, the simulated robot will automatically enable and run through all the maneuvers recorded in the hoot log.
-Additionally, Hoot Replay supports step timing and changing the speed of the playback.

 Hoot Replay uses a different vendordep (see :doc:`Installing Phoenix 6 </docs/installation/installation-frc>`) that replaces :doc:`/docs/canivore/canivore-hardware-attached` with Hoot Replay.
 Note that only one Phoenix 6 vendordep may be used in the ``vendordeps`` folder at a time.